zkmkarlsruhe/lidar/lidarconfig/doc/STEPBYSTEP.md

-# Steps for setting up a complete Client Server System
+# Steps for setting up a complete Client/Server System

+1. Setup Server

-## 1. install lidaradmin on your server
+  1. install lidaradmin on your server

   2. create a floor plan of your space

-3. decide where to place sensord
+  3. decide where to place sensors

   4. create a lidar config on your server

   5. make a simulation with your sensors

-    Setup real sensors
+2. Setup Clients

   1. prepare an SD Card for your Pis

-   copy confix.txt to the SD Card
+     - copy confix.txt to the SD Card

-   clone SD Card
+     - clone SD Card

   2. for each client node:

      1. determine MAC Adress

      2. entry mac adress in sensorDB.txt

      3. run sensorDB.sh update

      4. place client nodes on location, connect to network, boot

 3. Define regions